 Skip the study guide and encourage your students to practice on their own time

+Practice is not only important before exams, but throughout the semester as well.
 Encourage independent learning by showing students how to use the Personal Study Plan and My Class Insights to evaluate their performance and identify areas for improvement.
 They can use this information to take practice tests focused on the topic areas they don’t understand.
-If you still think a study guide is necessary, you can administer practice exams within WebAssign to save you prep time.
+If you’re preparing for an exam and plan to create a study guode, you can administer practice exams within WebAssign to save you prep time.

 Setting up your midterm exam